 Organised by Sunderland Business Improvement District, the body commonly known as Sunderland BID, Sunderland Restaurant Week has been held since 2016.

 Foodies living in North East England may be familiar with the concept from the twice-yearly Newcastle NE1 Restaurant Week.
 Involving restaurants in and around Newcastle city centre, that event usually takes place in January and August.

-Take a look at this video to get an idea of how to download vouchers to eat at participating dining establishments during the 2022 Sunderland Restaurant Week:
+Take a look at this video created in 2022 to get an idea of how to download vouchers to eat at participating dining establishments during Sunderland Restaurant Week: